Emmalito/ML_BC2/README.md

 - notebook : folder containing all of our notebook, each one correspond to one part that we have found importantource
 - src/: folder containing the source code (function, data storage and models)
 - test/: folder containing test code
+- presentation : folder containing the slides and the HTML form of notebooks
 - Business case topic and readme

 ## Execution

 To launch the project, check that you have the libraries needed !
 Then follow the notebooks in the order.

 ## Description

 The topic was a classical classification problem and then we have to implement a recommandation system.
 Everything on the topic is well detailed in the subject.

 Our different notebook follow the way we have work and and reflects our way of thinking.
 Each one use the results of the previous one and go a step further.

 We have placed great emphasis on the classification problem and in particular on the use of features (preprocessing and interpretability for example).